ros2/ros2_documentation/source/Tutorials/Turtlesim/IntroducingTurtlesim.rst

 At this point you should have three windows open: a terminal running ``turtlesim_node``, a terminal running ``turtle_teleop_key`` and the turtlesim window.
 Arrange these windows so that you can see the turtlesim window, but also have the terminal running ``turtle_teleop_key`` active so that you can control the turtle in turtlesim.

-Use the arrow keys on your keyboard to control it.
+Use the arrow keys on your keyboard to control the turtle.
+It will move around the screen, using its attached "pen" to draw the path it followed so far.

 .. note::